Documentation Decay

 The key insight: technical debt is visible.
 Failing tests, broken builds, degraded performance metrics all signal debt accumulation.
 The system tells you something is wrong.
 That is what makes it manageable.

 Documentation debt is the growing gap between what your product does and what your help center says it does.
 It accumulates every time documentation is skipped, deferred, or partially updated during a product release.
 Like technical debt, it compounds over time.
 Unlike technical debt, it generates no alerts.
+Documentation debt accumulates interest over time, resulting in slower workflows, onboarding bottlenecks, errors, and acute regulatory exposure.

 The concept maps directly onto Fowler's framing: a deliberate or inadvertent shortcut now that creates more work (and customer pain) later.
 The mechanism is identical.
 The domain is customer-facing documentation rather than code.